Cv-Keep/cvkeep-frontend/README.md

 # Quick Start

-To quckly run this plaform locally, please perform the following steps:
+To quickly run this plaform locally, please perform the following steps:
 Obs: You need the `CV Keep Backend` running locally to have all working.

 1. Clone this repository